iamlogand/strava-club-frontend/README.md

 # Strava Club Frontend

-Frontent web app for displaying activities in the AutoRek Strava Club.
+A frontent web app for displaying activities in the AutoRek Strava Club.
+Contains a leader board page, where activities are aggregated.
+The leader board page is filtered by activity type, and can additionally be filtered by a date range.